BharathKumarReddy2103/Kubernetes/Day-00/The Right Way to Get Started with Kubernetes.md

 # 🚀 The Right Way to Get Started with Kubernetes

-Kubernetes has become the **de facto standard** for container orchestration in modern DevOps and Cloud environments.
+Kubernetes is now the go-to platform for managing containers at scale in DevOps and cloud-based environments.
 But diving straight into it without understanding the basics can feel overwhelming.
 To help you build a solid foundation, here's a **step-by-step roadmap** 🧭 that will guide you through the essentials — from Linux fundamentals to Kubernetes architecture and core components.

 ---